everest

 Improve training and preparation: Climbers should be required to undergo more rigorous training before attempting Everest.

-Better forecasting: More accurate weather forecasts could help climbers avoid attempting the summit during dangerous conditions.
+Better weather forecasting: More accurate weather forecasts could help climbers avoid attempting the summit during dangerous conditions.

 Wider climbing routes: The narrowness of the climbing routes is a major problem.
 Expanding the routes would help to alleviate congestion.